golemfactory/golem-wiki/Products/Brass-Beta/Issues-&-Troubleshooting.md

 ---

+#### Disk usage

+It may happen then while running the Golem node for longer periods and computing a lot of tasks Golem will take a lot of your disk space.
+If you see that `~/Library/Application Support/golem/default/mainnet/ComputerRes` folder is getting too much of gigabytes open terminal/console and type `golemcli --mainnet res clear --provider` for the mainnet version.
+If on testnet then type `golemcli --testnet res clear --provider`.

+---

 ## Port Forwarding Connection Errors
 In order to connect to other Nodes on th Golem Network, your router needs to support UPnP or you need to forward ports **40102**, **40103**, and **3282** manually.
 Forwarding ports manually requires setting a static IP as well.
 The process of forwarding ports varies based on your router model.
 For router specific instructions on how to forward your ports go to **[https://portforward.com/](https://portforward.com/)**, then follow the instructions.